Last Updated on May 17, 2023 by Matt

 You can also choose between a single or dual drive, depending on what kind of ride you prefer at the moment.

 This type of motor setup grants the EMove RoadRunner a climbing ability for hills of up to 15°, or even 20°.
-On regular uphill streets of 5° – 10°, the ones typically found throughout the city, the scooter can maintain a relatively high speed of 20 mph / 32 kmh, showcasing the true power of its motors.
+On regular uphill streets of 5° – 10°, the ones typically found throughout most cities, the scooter can maintain a relatively high speed of 20 mph / 32 kmh, showcasing the true power of its motors.

 Weight limit and usage by heavy adults